Hamid Dabashi wrote in the New York Times;

 celebrated cinema, an astonishing panorama of contemporary art, video

-installations, photography, etc. — you would ha
+installations, photography, etc. — you would have noted the oscillation of this

 generation between apathy and anger, frustration and hope, disillusion and